-- You should look for an editing program.
-This to join the shots in an image with the correct exposure.
+- It would help if you looking for an editing program.
+This is to join the shots in an image with the correct exposure.

-- Have memory cards with enough capacity and hard disk to store scene shots.
+- Have memory cards with enough capacity and a hard disk to store scene shots.

 With this post, you now know a little more about these photography techniques that will allow you to capture images of great quality and sharpness.
-But do not stay anymore with the theory, put into practice these techniques so you can see the wonderful results you will get.
+But do not stay anymore with the theory.
+Put into practice these techniques to see the wonderful results you will get.

-With the block of mirrors, you can minimize those small vibrations that can disturb the sharpness of the image.
-With this, you are going to divide the trigger action mechanism in two parts.
+With the block of mirrors, you can minimize those small vibrations that can disturb the image’s sharpness.
+With this, you are going to divide the trigger action mechanism into two parts.

 You may think that the bracketing technique is complicated, but it is not the case.
 With its mode of action is simple to take several shots of the same scene by varying parameters.